ali-karimkhani/master_of_puppets/README.md

 * VirtualBox
 * Vagrant

 ## Running stack
 For run and build web with 2x GO app just need to run:
 ```
 make stack
 ```
-so now you can check the stack "http://localhost:8000"
+So now you can check the stack from Nginx load-balancer from "http://localhost:8000" (by refreshing the page app message should be changed).
+Also it possible to connect to nodes app-1: "http://localhost:8001" app-2: "http://localhost:8002"

 ### Destroy stack
 Run this command to destroy stack